 SQL> rename table_name2 to table_name1;

-Method 3: (thanks to Kenneth R Vanluvanee)
+Method 4: (thanks to Dennis

-SQL> Delete from my_table where rowid not in(
+Gurnick) SQL> Delete from my_table where rowid not in(

 SQL> select max(rowid) from my_table